Aspie96/blog/content/posts/free-speech.md

 Limiting someone's freedom of speech also impairs everyone else's ability to listen.
 That doesn't just include fans of the censored ones.
 Those who simply wanted to be informed about their position are also impacted.
 The fact that someone has said something often makes news and can only be verified with access to the original source.
 Censorship can prevent fact-checking.

-In addition to usefulness of free speech, liberty has inherent value and self-expression is something most care about being able to do.
+In addition to the usefulness of free speech, liberty has inherent value and self-expression is something most care about being able to do.
 It's not just an instrument to achieve other fundamental goals, it is a fundamental goal on its own.
 Advocating for freedom of speech is akin to supporting the ability to avoid pain and suffering, to have one's dignity preserved and to continue living.
 What makes freedom of speech different is how much cheaper, in terms of required resources, providing it is.

 As for the idea that the right to free speech should be understood to include the freedom to openly endorse censorship, it's easy enough to see.
 If we must protect the right to express wrong opinions, then endorsement of censorship is one of them and must therefore be protected.